 Eating nuts requires you to slow down - you need to chew the nuts first before you swallow.
 Chewing nuts reduces the risk for choking as well as helps the digestive process.

 You can practice mindful eating techniques when you eat one nut at a time.
 Close your eyes and take one nut and start to chew it.
 How many chews before you swallow?
 I can get about 20-25 chews before I swallow one pecan.
 And during that time, I experience the texture and taste to the fullest.
 It takes me time to get through 1/2 - 1 oz of whole nuts when I practice mindful eating.
 And the good news is that I satisfy my hunger without eating junk food or chips.

 Yes, nut butters are healthy but for the same volume, there are fewer calories in nuts versus nut butters.
 Let's take peanuts versus peanut butter as an example.
 Three tablespoons of peanuts weighs about 1 oz (28 grams) and contains about 162 calories.
 If you consumed 3 tablespoons of peanut butter, the weight would be 48 grams and have about 287 calories.

-Interestingly, consuming nuts, not nut butters, is associated with a lower risk of common chronic diseases (obesity, cardiovascular disease, certain types of cancers, and Type 2 diabetes).
+Interestingly, consuming whole nuts, not nut butters, is associated with a lower risk of common chronic diseases (obesity, cardiovascular disease, certain types of cancers, and Type 2 diabetes).

 What is not clear to me is whether or not type of processing matters.
-For instance, if we just looked at people who consume 100% natural nut butters (with no added ingredients at all, just pulverized nuts), would we still see this difference?
-Nut butters come in many varieties - many have added oils, sugars, and salt.
+For instance, if we just looked at people who consume 100% natural nut butters (with no added ingredients, just pulverized nuts), would we still see this difference?
+There are many different types of nut butter - many have added oils, sugars, and salt.
 And most no-stir types have added oils that might offset the beneficial health effects of plain nuts.
-And for brands that still use partially hydrogenated oils, those harmful Trans fats could offset the cardiovascular health benefits of the nut butter.
+And for brands that still use partially hydrogenated oils, those harmful trans fats could offset the cardiovascular health benefits of the nut butter.

 Tracking helps you keep a handle on the calories but try experimenting with combinations.
 Instead of a peanut butter sandwich or peanut butter and banana, mix it up a bit and try a smaller amount of peanut butter with a fresh apple or celery (an even lower carb option).
 All types of nut butter are great with baby carrots.

 If you would like to learn more about the health benefits of eating whole nuts, check out these resources: